arenatheme/thelook/sections.md

 ![](/assets/add_section.png)

-These 13 sections are assigned to corresponding categories.

 This document will walk you through all sections on what their purposes are and how to set up, configure them.

 **1.1.
 BANNER CATEGORY**